Y0Coss/docs-fork/pages/manage_and_operate/secret_manager/external-secret-operator/guide.en-gb.md

 ovhcloud-vault-token   Opaque   1      5m
 ```

-#### Configure External Secret Operator
+#### Configure the External Secret Operator

-First, setup a `ClusterSecretStore` that is responsible of the synchronization with the Secret Manager.
+First, set up a `ClusterSecretStore` that is responsible of the synchronization with the Secret Manager.
 We configure the SecretStore using HashiCorp Vault with token authentification and with the OKMS endpoint as backend.

 Add the `user_pat` as a secret to be able to use it in the charts.